taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 that purges all non-canonical copies of the object.
 This also implies that the origin `all` is also reserved

+# Expiration
+The `expiration` parameter of an object is used to specify when an object should no longer be accessible for retrieval.
+This parameter should also be used by the service to automatically purge canonical copies which have exceeded their expiration time.
+The service should use backing service provided mechanisms for object expiration wherever possible.
+Whatever system is used to delete expired artifacts must ensure that the object is removed no earlier than the expiration time.

+An object which is past its expiration should return a response equivalent to the error not being there at all.
+In order to prevent name reuse, the object name will continue to exist as a delete marker to block a new object from reusing a name.
+Deleting an object which has expired will clear this delete marker.

 # Security
 This service will use [JWT](https://tools.ietf.org/html/rfc7519) (Json Web Tokens) for authentication and authorization.
 Each request to this service